 The most expensive recurve bow is not necessarily the best, and cheap doesn’t exactly mean poor quality.
 Some of the best bows are very pocket friendly.
 Find something that suits your needs and fits your budget.

-If you aren’t sure where to start, pick the Samick Sage.
+If you aren’t sure where to start, pick the Samick Sage recurve bow.
 It will serve you well while being quite affordable.
-But it is the Bear Grizzly that takes the trophy home-at least for us.
-Whatever you settle for, you will will thank us for it.
+But it is the Bear Grizzly that takes the trophy home as the best recurve bow for hunting.
+Whatever you settle for, you’ll be well-suited to improve your skills and strength as an archer.